vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 When vCenter or the KMS are not available, and the cluster is otherwise operational (not rebooting due to a power outage, patching, etc.), all registered VMs will continue to operate, and can be powered on, powered off, and rebooted at will.
 You cannot rekey the VM, as that requires interaction with the KMS, nor can you create new encrypted VMs.

 The ESX encryption key cache is memory only, and by default is never written to disk or into memory dumps.
 If you desire, you can enable the ESX Key Persistence feature, which will store the encryption keys in the TPM-protected encrypted host configuration data.
 However, by doing this you make the Standard Key Provider susceptible to physical theft, just like the Native Key Provider.
-Someone who steals or otherwises gains access to a host with Key Persistence enabled will be able to decrypt the encrypted VMs and vSAN datastores on that host because the keys are already stored there.
+Someone who steals or otherwise gains access to a host with Key Persistence enabled will be able to decrypt the encrypted VMs and vSAN datastores on that host because the keys are already stored there.

 ### If ESX caches encryption keys, how do I clear the cache?